RustamYuburov/task-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Simple task-app

+This project is simple task adding app.
+There isn't any styling, it's very ugly.
+I'm just practicing with React props and state.

 ## Available Scripts